-It is interesting to note that not only were there few higher priced properties that sold in 2018, but it took longer for these properties to sell in 2018.
-In 2018 all properties in this category sold in 66 days.
-In 2017, which was a record year for the market, all recreation properties sold in only 59 days.
+It is interesting to note that not only were there fewer higher priced properties that sold in 2018, but it took longer for these properties to sell in 2018.
+In 2018 all properties in this category sold, on average, in 66 days.
+In 2017, which was a record year for the market, all recreation properties sold, on average, in only 59 days.
 Between 2014 and 2016, recreational properties in this price point sold, on average, in 73 days.
 Days on market in 2018, therefore, were consistent with historical norms.
 Although days on market increased between 2017 and 2018, there was no difference in the ratio between sale price and list price.
-In both 2017 and 2018 all properties sold at 95 percent of their original sale price.
+In both 2017 and 2018 all properties sold on average at 78 percent of their original list price, and at 95 percent of their final list price.

 The Muskoka and area recreational market place is varied and not homogeneous.
 As a result, it is difficult to determine what happened to average sale prices in 2018 with any accuracy, especially given the categories of properties that have sold and the numerous recreational locations.
-But evidence indicates that the average sale price for properties reported sold on Lakes Muskoka, Rosseau and Lake Joseph declined by 6.5 percent, from $2,211, 372 in 2017 to $2,069, 142 in 2018.
-If we include sales of properties (over $500,000) in the Lakes of Bays and Huntsville region, the decline in the average sale price is approximately 7.5 percent, from $1,994,810 in 2017 to $1, 843, 627.
+But evidence indicates that the average sale price for properties reported sold on Lakes Muskoka, Rosseau and Joseph declined by 6.5 percent, from $2,211,372 in 2017 to $2,069,142 in 2018.
+If we include sales of properties (over $500,000) in the Lake of Bays and Huntsville region, the decline in the average sale price is approximately 7.5 percent, from $1,994,810 in 2017 to $1,843,627.
 Interestingly, sales data of all recreational properties combined, which includes lower priced properties, indicates a substantial increase in the average sale price year-over-year.
-In 2017 the average sale price was $450,000, in 2018 the average sale price climbed to $650,000, an eye-opening increase of 38 percent.
+In 2017 the average sale price was $450,000.
+In 2018 the average sale price climbed to $650,000, an eye-opening increase of 38 percent.

 What does all this market information tell us?
-It appears to be giving us the same signals that the cottage market is projecting in the greater Toronto area.
-Lower priced properties are very much in demand and when available are selling briskly, putting upward pressure on prices.
+It appears to be giving us the same signals that the market is projecting in the greater Toronto area.
+Lower priced properties are very much in demand and when available are selling briskly, putting upward pressure on prices in this segment.
 The urban equivalent would be condominium apartments.
 In the greater Toronto area, average sale prices for condominium apartments increased by 11 percent.
 They are in demand primarily because they are affordable, even with the market pressures of increased borrowing costs and mortgage stress testing.

 Under the prevailing economic landscape, the upper end of the market in the greater Toronto area has seen a considerable pull back, both in terms of sales volumes and average prices.
 The most recent data indicates a considerable decline in the sale of properties having a sale price of $2 million or more.
 In 2017, 3,435 properties were reported sold in this category.
 In 2018 only 2077 properties sold at this price point, a decline of almost 40 percent.
 Average sale prices for this category of properties declined by 8%.
 Although property sales in recreational markets in this price point are discretional to a greater degree than urban markets, they will not be entirely immune to these market pressures.